jingjipan/revuhub/Iteration 2 Architecture.md

 ### HomeActivity

 The HomeActivity sets it's content to activity_main.xml.
 This is a simple search page, for searching for an existing movie.
-The searching is strict for the movies and no longer fuzzy (will fix in the next iteration).
 This activity was formally known as MainActivity.

 ### MovieOverviewActivity